gauron99/timeLogger/README.md

         -- create log/ dir for your logs

 ## TODO
--- Ordered by importance/priority
--- currently working on: highest on the list(or one of top 3)

 1. 1. add tickbox (with text) for timer (like every 30mins to take a break etc.)
     2. test if cycling through everything with tab should be possible && subsequently using enter to use buttons